dinisvieira/autofill-service-crash-repro/README.md

 - Comment "MainPage = new NavigationPage(new MainPage());"
 - Uncomment "MainPage = new AppShell();"

+### Notes:
-**Note: Same crash can also happen on MainActivity.
-For testing that just change the intent in AutofillService.cs to be MainActivity instead of AutofillExternalSelectionActivity**
+- Same crash can also happen on MainActivity.
+For testing that just change the intent in AutofillService.cs to be MainActivity instead of AutofillExternalSelectionActivity
+- Crashes with both MAUI .Net 8 RC1 and RC2
+- Running on Visual Studio 2022 Preview (17.8.0 Preview 4)